Marc B. Nathanson: Philanthropy

 Nathanson bequeathed the endowment for the Marc Nathanson Fellowship program at the University of Denver, Nathanson's alma mater; it provides an award to a second-year MA student at the Josef Korbel School of International Studies He also endowed an award known as Nathanson Fellowship at USC.

-Marc and Jane have a passion for contemporary art, and have been collecting since the 1960s.
-Together, they have built one of the most prominent art collections in the world; valued at approximately $450 million in a 2015 report.
+Nathanson and his wife have collected contemporary art since the 1960s.
+Together, they have built one of the most prominent art collections in the world, valued at approximately $450 million in a 2015 report.
 Following a $10 million donation of art to the Los Angeles County Museum of Art, the museum named a gallery for him and his wife.
 He has also served as a trustee for the UCLA Foundation and UCLA Anderson School of Management and USC Annenberg School of Communication.
 In 2006 they also financed the purchase of a series of prints by Edward Ruscha for LACMA.
 He has also been a patron and sponsor for exhibitions at the Museum of Contemporary Art, Los Angeles.

 The Jane and Marc Nathanson Family Foundation invests charitably and sponsors scientific studies into environmental problems like water shortages and usage efficiency.
 They are also known for being early supporters of AIDS victims during the early years of the epidemic.
 At UCLA an endowment produced their namesake Jane and Marc Nathanson Family Professor in Psychiatry chair.
+In 2002, the couple founded the Nathanson Family Resilience Center at UCLA.

 On January 20, 2015, LACMA received eight pieces of modern and contemporary art from Nathanson and his wife, Jane (who is also a LACMA trustee and a founder and trustee of the Museum of Contemporary Art, Los Angeles); the gift was estimated at over $50 million.
 The works include Andy Warhol's Two Marilyns silkscreen, James Rosenquist's Portrait of the Scull Family, George Segal's Laundromat, Gilbert and George's Falling, Frank Stella's La Columba Ladra, Julian Schnabel's Fox Farm Painting X, Roy Lichtenstein's Interior with Three Hanging Lamps, Damien Hirst's And Death Will Have His Day and 10 gelatin silver prints.

 Recognition

 Nathanson is a member of the Cable TV Hall of Fame and in 1994 he was Inc. Magazines Entrepreneur of the Year.

-According to the Milken Institute, "Nathanson is a recipient of Global Green's Millennium Award and the Environmental Media Association's Lifetime Achievement Award for his environmental work.
-In June of 2024, Mr. Nathanson gave the University of Denver commencement speech where over 12,000 graduates and family attended."
+In 2009, Nathanson received the Global Green Millennium Award for his efforts in water conservation.
+"Nathanson is a recipient of Global Green's Millennium Award and the Environmental Media Association's Lifetime Achievement Award for his environmental work."

+On October 15, 2011, Nathanson was honored at the 21st annual Environmental Media Awards.

+In June 2024, Mr. Nathanson gave the University of Denver commencement speech where over 12,000 graduates and family attended.

+In June 2026, Nathanson is set to deliver the commencement address for the Graduate Division at the University of California, Santa Barbara.
+Nathanson will speak to Honors Students and give advice about his career, aswell as about his time as a young businessman at UCSB in 1969.